 Dougie’s puberty drawings

 We can all draw.
 Babies, without direction, pick up crayons and just go for it.
 Press play and the brain makes decisions before you even know it.
 Scribbles come from, and communicate with, a very primal, reptilian level in us, and also probably resonate with a mystical level.
-When we draw we are immediately ushered into a creative nondual flow state (Csíkszentmihályi’s term), where the drawer, the pencil, and the drawing become “one taste.”
+When we draw we are immediately ushered into a creative nondual flow state (Csíkszentmihályi’s term), where the drawer, the pencil, the drawing, and the subject become “one taste.”
 In that moving river of creative expression, one can hear the faint screams of people suffering in the distance.

 Dougie’s drawing in Twin Peaks may be used as a metaphor for the mysteries of the show itself.
 What appears naive is actually fully matured—neotenous, like a drawing by Picasso, or like an aged Chihuahua who looks like a wolf fetus.
 What seems at first like primitive scratches are in fact pathways to truth, to star charts, to history, and in this case, to uncovering a grand conspiracy.